Cohabitation and Unmarried Family banner

 Defining cohabitation

-Often disputes concerning cohabitating couples and unmarried families begin with a disagreement over whether the relationship was one of cohabitation.
+Disputes concerning cohabitating couples and unmarried families often begin with a disagreement over whether the relationship was one of cohabitation.
+The legal definition of a cohabiting relationship is spread across statutes and common law.

 Statutory definitions of cohabitation

-Under paragraph 10C of Part 1 of Schedule 1 to the Child Support Act 1991, a ‘couple’ is “two people who are not married to, or civil partners of, each other but are living together as a married couple.”
-In another example, section 62 of the family law Act 1996 defines cohabitees as “two people who are not married to, or civil partners of, each other but are living together as husband and wife or as if they were civil partners.”
+Under paragraph 10C of Part 1 of Schedule 1 of the Child Support Act 1991, a couple is defined as “two people who are not married to, or civil partners of, each other but are living together as a married couple.”
+In another statutory definition, section 62 of the Family Law Act 1996 defines cohabitees as “two people who are not married to, or civil partners of, each other but are living together as husband and wife or as if they were civil partners.”

 Common law definitions of cohabitation

-In case law, judges will examine whether the following factors are present when assessing whether a couple are cohabitees:
+In family case law, judges examine the following factors when assessing whether a couple are cohabitees:

-• the intention and motivations of the parties
+• The intention and motivations of the couple

-• is the relationship of a sexual nature?
+• If the relationship is of a sexual nature

-• do the couple have children together or has one party taken on the responsibility for the children of the other party to the relationship?
+• If the couple has children together or if one party has taken on the responsibility for the children of the other party in the relationship

-• do friends and family acknowledge the parties are a couple?
+• If friends and family acknowledge the parties are a couple

-Our family law solicitors in London can provide you with the best and most up-to-date legal advice on whether your relationship would be considered one of cohabitation should a dispute develop if you decide to separate.
+Our cohabitation solicitors can provide you with the best and most up-to-date legal advice on whether you are in a cohabiting relationship and provide legal advice if there is a dispute between unmarried partners.

 Cohabitation agreements – protecting your rights as a cohabitee